 Ticagrelor is used along with aspirin to prevent serious or life-threatening problems with the heart and blood vessels in people who have had a heart attack or severe chest pain.
 It is also used to prevent blood clots from forming in people with coronary stents (metal tubes surgically placed in clogged blood vessels to improve blood flow) who have had a heart attack or severe chest pain.
 Ticagrelor is in a class of medications called antiplatelet medications.
 It works by preventing platelets (a type of blood cell) from collecting and forming clots that may cause a heart attack or stroke.

 Ticagrelor comes as a tablet to take by mouth.
 It is usually taken with or without food two times a day.
 Take ticagrelor at around the same times every day.
 Follow the directions on your prescription label carefully, and ask your doctor or pharmacist to explain any part you do not understand.
 Take ticagrelor exactly as directed.
 Do not take more or less of it or take it more often than prescribed by your doctor.

 Ticagrelor will help prevent serious problems with your heart and blood vessels only as long as you take the medication.
 Continue to take ticagrelor even if you feel well.
 Do not stop taking ticagrelor without talking to your doctor.
 If you stop taking ticagrelor, there is a higher risk that you may have a heart attack or stroke.
-If you have a stent (small tube placed in an artery to improve blood flow), there is also a higher risk that you could develop a blood clot in the stent if you stop taking ticagrelor too soon.
+If you have a stent, there is also a higher risk that you could develop a blood clot in the stent if you stop taking ticagrelor too soon.